Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.

 Whether you have a large group of kids or a smaller group, they can all have fun getting in on the action.
 It is a really good way to encourage teamwork within your whole youth group.

-Suggested Items for Backward Charades
+Suggested Items for playing charades Backwards

-When it comes to Backward Charades the preparation is the most important part and it will need to be done before the game can begin.
+When it comes to Backward Charades, the preparation is the most important part and it will need to be done before the game can begin.
 There are only a few items that you will need to have on hand before you can get started.
 Once you have everything together you are ready to get to start.

 - Computer with projection system w/screen